A guide to great grilling

 Grass-fed beef cooks quickly because it is so lean; it's best grilled medium rare, and usually requires 30 percent less time on the grill.
 Visit this page for even more grilling tips and ideas for meat and poultry.

-- Chicken breasts: Grill until thoroughly done and juices run clear, about 8 to 12 minutes, turning once.
+- Chicken breasts: Grill until thoroughly done and juices run clear, 8 to 12 minutes per side.

-- Ground beef, lamb or poultry patties: Patties should be 1/2- to 3/4-inch thick.
-Grill until thoroughly cooked, about 10 to 16 minutes, turning once.
+- Ground beef, lamb or poultry patties: Patties should be about 1/2-inch thick.
+Grill until thoroughly cooked, 3 to 5 minutes per side.

-Grilling is perfect for thick (at least 1/2 inch) meaty fillets or steaks with strong flavor that can stand up to the smoky tang of the grill.
+Grilling is perfect for thick (at least 1/2 inch) fillets or steaks.

-Fish with an abundance of natural oils — like tuna, salmon and mackerel — are less likely to stick to the grill than non-oily fish, like red snapper and sea bass.
-Because of this, non-oily fish should be cooked in a grilling basket, or lightly coated with olive oil.
+Fish with an abundance of natural oils — like tuna, salmon and mackerel — are less likely to stick to the grill than non-oily fish, like red snapper and halibut.
+However, to avoid frustration, we recommend lightly coating the fish and the grill grates with high-heat oil, and only flipping the fish once during the cooking process.

 Perfectly grilled fish should look opaque, not translucent.